jakesmolka/surrounded/blog/src/content/post/2017-10-15-ssd-migration.md

 # Migration to SSD and reconfig of filesystem setup
 I was finally about to migrate to a SSD on my laptop when I started to think about switching to Btrfs and getting rid of LVM while I’m at it.
 To achieve that I tried different things but came down to the following.
-At this point I also had the SSD installed in my laptop already and the old HDD plugable with SATA-to-USB adapter.
+At this point I also had the SSD installed in my laptop already and the old HDD pluggable with SATA-to-USB adapter.

 Basic idea: Via live usb, create /boot and LUKS container (with /) on SSD.
 Format / and /boot to Btrfs.
 Migrate data with rsync.
 Do the usual steps at the end of an arch installation (fstab, bootloader, mkinitcpio etc).